burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ## Prohibited Conversions

-1. Converting a pointer to a function to a pointer to a data, and the other direction is not allowed in C and in C++.
+1. Converting a pointer to a function to a pointer to data, and the other direction is not allowed in C and C++.

 2. Built-in conversion to a `struct`, or to the `union` is not allowed.